 Brimming with fresh-from-the-vine cherry tomatoes, these pizza rolls embody the crisp flavors of summer.
-Try them with Parmesan, prosciutto, and basil for a fun take on pizza from cookbook author Ian Knauer.
+Try them with Parmesan, prosciutto, and basil for a fun take on pizza.

 Two types of cheese and an array of fresh herbs help keep these mini meatballs extra moist and flavorful.
-Pair the meatballs with a homemade garlic-tomato sauce or your favorite jarred sauce.
+Pair the meatballs with a homemade garlic-tomato sauce or your favorite purchased sauce.